kailash-manasarovar/statement/docs/timeline/2026/june.md

     ![Elon is Rahu](../../content/images/elon-is-rahu.png)

+    - I mean, poor ole Elon, they went for his son knowing he'd still support them in any way he could against the women they manipulate and sedate for the tech-bros.

 - If only God could get his hands on that tech.
 We might be able to fix our colossal mess.
 - Perhaps this is *all* this story is about.
 - Perhaps God needed a very special person for this, someone who wouldn't even know the task themselves till they'd achieved it.